Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

 * Already exists and it only missing the test data, then update the .data file with the additional test data.
 If required, you can add a resource file to the `data_files/` subfolder.
 * Doesn't exist, you can implement a new test function in the relevant `.function` file following the guidelines mentioned above and add test cases to the .data file to test your new feature.

-If you need to define a new test suite, for example when you introduce a new cryptography module, update the [`Makefile`](https://github.com/Mbed-TLS/mbedtls/blob/development/tests/Makefile) to build your test suite.

 You should write your test code in the same platform abstraction as the library, and should not assume the existence of platform-specific functions.